-Edinburgh based photographer, Tom Hutts reflects on what keeps him excited about shooting film, and the spaces that are building the analog photography community in Scotland, alongside three of his own images with curated tracks...
+Edinburgh based photographer, Tom Hutts reflects on the excitement of shooting flim, and the spaces supporting an evolving photography community in Scotland.
+The piece features three of Tom's own images with curated tracks...

 How did you first become interested in photography, particularly film?

 It was my first day of studying photography at uni, I was 17 and desperate look cool and fit in.
 A course mate asked if I ever shot 35mm film.
 I told him I did, but the truth was I had absolutely no idea what he was talking about.
 It was completely alien to me.
 Next thing I know, he’s signed the both of us up to be inducted to the darkroom facilities at Napier.
 I’m bluffing the entire time but begin getting a feel for it.
 The same Christmas my dad gets me an Olympus OM2, I’ve been shooting pretty much exclusively on film since then.

 It’s incredibly generic to say I love the ‘feel’ of film, the nostalgia of it.
 We’ve seen it a million times.
 But I’d be lying if I told you that wasn’t true.
 Shooting on digital, I’d take 100 photos of the same thing and spend hours agonising over the smallest detail.
 Film sort of taught me to get over myself and embrace the moment for what it was.

 What do you feel is really changing in your local photography community right now?

 I’ve definitely noticed a massive increase in the number of people shooting film in the last few years.
 I think on a local level, the benefit of Edinburgh being so small is that a lot of the community is pretty interconnected, both with each other as individuals but also with the groups and institutions like Stills, Canister Camera Club, A&M, and more recently Filtr Collective.
 These places and initiatives foster a really special culture that I think can only benefit the future of analog photography (maybe except the rising film prices).